Tax Fraud and Other Games of Chance

 When the IRS does come knocking, tax litigator Robert Fedor is the kind of guy to call.
 “People call me when they’re being audited,” he says.
 “This is what we see every day.
 There’s all sorts of fraud out there.
 I think it’s a win when my clients don’t have to go to jail.”

-Fedor has seen a lot over the years, including some serious evaders.
+Fedor has seen a lot of tax evasion over the years, including some serious evaders.
 “I have clients that have never filed a tax return, and they make a half a million dollars a year,” he says.
 “They might be 45, 50 years old, so for a number of years they haven’t paid anything.
 I have clients who underreport their gross income by one or two million dollars a year.
 And what you find is, typically, if you’re proactive with the IRS—you admit the failures and say that you’re going to remedy it—that gets you a long way.
-My job is to keep things in the civil arena and to resolve it quietly without anybody knowing about it.
-I don’t want it to go south, meaning a referral to the criminal side.
+My job is to keep things in the civil arena and to resolve it quietly without anybody knowing ab

 “We have a number of cases that come out of a divorce, where one spouse is dumping on the other,” Fedor continues.
 “I have a case right now, a divorcing couple, he has a huge horticultural business.
 He’s never filed an income tax return—never filed either personal or corporate income tax, or a payroll return.
 He’s never heard anything from the IRS.
 But he’s worried that his wife is going to say something, use that against him.
 And I’m working behind the scenes, cleaning all that up.”